tock/tock/doc/reference/trd104-syscalls.md

  - A `SubscribeUpcall` will set r0-r2 and leave r3 untouched.

+Userspace can use `yield-result` to determine whether a callback executed.

-`yield-param-1` is the Driver number and `yield-param-2` is the Subscribe number to wait for.
+`yield-param-A` is the Driver number and `yield-param-B` is the Subscribe number to wait for.
 Together, these make up the `WaitedForUpcallId`.

-`yield-param-3` is unused and reserved.

 #### Design Rationale and Alternatives